-To address that issue, for many years browser vendors used internally-maintained lists of public domains, regardless of what level they fall in the DNS hierarchy.
-Inevitably this led to inconsistent behavior across browsers at a very fundamental level.
+To address that issue, for many years, browser vendors used internally-maintained lists of public domains, regardless of what level those domains fell in the DNS hierarchy.
+Inevitably, this led to inconsistent behavior across browsers at a very fundamental level.

 The Public Suffix List

 The Mozilla Foundation eventually began a project known as the Public Suffix List, to record all of these public domains and share them across browser vendors.
-Beyond Mozilla Firefox, Google and Opera have both incorporated this list into their browsers.
-Microsoft’s Internet Explorer (as of version 10) and Apple’s Safari (as of version 6) do not use the Public Suffix List.
+Not all browsers use the Public Suffix List.